oraabajwa/Oraa/README.md

 Then, we use a series of if statements to check if each field has a value.
 If it does, we use the echo function to output the value wrapped in <p> tags.

-You can customize this code to fit your specific needs by changing the field names and HTML output.
+You can customize  <a href= "https://threads-downloader.net/">this</a> code to fit your specific needs by changing the field names and HTML output.
 This code assumes that you're using ACF fields on product pages in a WordPress site.